huybery/r2sql/README.md

 ## Requirements
-The model is tested in python 3.6 with folloing requirements:
+The model is tested in python 3.6 with following requirements:
 ```
 torch==1.0.0
 transformers==2.10.0